A Hazard Log is defined in Def Stan 00-056 as:

 11.2.9.
 Records and Project Documentation

 Adequate provision should be made for security and backup of the Hazard Log and other safety records.

 The Hazard Log is a prime source of corporate knowledge and is the configuration control mechanism for the Safety Assessment process.
 As such it could be referred to in legal proceedings.
-Every effort should therefore be made by the Project Team Leader to ensure that records are accurate, attributable, up to date and complete.
+Every effort should therefore be made by the Project to ensure that records are accurate, attributable, up to date and complete.
 Clear cross-referencing to supporting documents is essential.